Reading books is by far one of the best & most indulged in activities of all time.

 2) All Kindles support syncing of your library between Mac, Windows, iOS and Android devices once you’ve installed the Kindle app for them.
 So your books go wherever you go no matter which device you have!

 Now coming to what is available and which one is the best for you.
 As mentioned earlier there are four models in the market at present loaded with various features and price tags so let’s take a quick look at all of them.

-The entry level and most basic Kindle device out there with a price tag of Rs 5,999.
-The Kindle 2016 is a 6′ device made out of plastic and has no physical buttons for navigation.
+The entry level and most basic Kindle device out there with a price tag of around 8k.
+The All-New Kindle (10th Gen) is a 6′ device made out of plastic and has no physical buttons for navigation.